-Typically, the department contacts the S corporation if there are any questions or concerns about the tax return.
-If the department can discuss the tax return with someone else (e.g., the person who prepared it or a designated person), complete this area.
+Typically, DOR contacts the S corporation if there are any questions or concerns about the tax return.
+If DOR can discuss the tax return with someone else (e.g., the person who prepared it or a designated person), complete this area.

-First, check the "Yes" box that follows the sentence "I authorize the department to discuss my tax return with my personal representative."
+First, check the "Yes" box that follows the sentence "I authorize the Department to discuss my tax return with my personal representative."